razie/gremlins/README.markdown

 Cost to create a workflow must be low.
 That implies graphical representations, DSL etc. Cost to run this framework must be low.
 Cost to re-configure, debug and operate must be low.

-The framework must allow users to express any construct they can think of and support it.
+The framework must allow users to express any construct they can think of (i.e. custom templates).

 Flexibility is a trait embedded in the scala language.
 The framework must be flexible so new patterns, constructs and whatnot be allowed.